pingcap/docs-cn/tidb-distributed-execution-framework.md

 > **Note:**
 >
-> Currently, this feature is only applicable to Dedicated Tier clusters.
-You cannot use it on Serverless Tier clusters.
+> Currently, this feature is only applicable to TiDB Dedicated clusters.
+You cannot use it on TiDB Serverless clusters.

 </CustomContent>